-The information requirements for micro-organisms are listed in section 4 of 'Guidance on the Biocidal Product Regulation, Volume V, Guidance on Active Micro-organisms and biocidal products' for which 2.0 (August 2016) is the current version.
-The guidance is published on ECHA's website.
+The technical advice on the information requirements for micro-organisms in accordance with Annex II, Title 2 and Annex III, Title 2 of the BPR for micro-organisms for all aspects as physical chemical, efficacy, human toxicology, and environment are listed in the Guidance on the Biocidal Products Regulation Volume V, Guidance on Active Micro-organisms and Biocidal Products for which 2.1 (March 2017) is the current version.
+The guidance is published on ECHA's website under the BPR regulation.
 No additional information requirements for product authorisation are obligated by the Ctgb.
 Because the assessment contains at least the core data set (CDS), a valid Letter of Access to the relevant dossier is sufficient to fulfil the information requirements unless additional information requirements are listed in the BPR opinion and/or product specific parameters are required.